Training at home can be an excellent way to stay on top of your fitness.

 Your max front squat and back squat should be much higher than your clean.
 So without a rack you will be unable to move the weight into the starting position for the squat.

-A bench is not just for benching.
-When it comes to programming your own workouts, a bench allows you to perform a huge array of accessory exercises as well.
+When it comes to training at home, a bench is not just for benching.
+With programming your own workouts, a bench allows you to perform a huge array of accessory exercises as well.

 - Bench press

 - Dumbbell rows